GabeScott/standard-works-vault/General Conference/1981 April - Our Responsibility to Care for Our Own.md

 From the content of this message, I’m sure you can tell we have great concern about the manner in which we, as families, are caring for the needs of each other.
 Much has been said from this pulpit about the responsibility we have to look after our own.
 The words are clear.
 We fear the understanding and application of these principles are not being followed as the Lord has prescribed.

 In his day, President Brigham Young said the following: “Ever since I have been in this Church I have never suffered a relative to be maintained by the Church.
 But some men and women cast their children and other relatives upon the Church.
-If one has an aged sister who cannot maintain herself, he passes her over to the Church; or if an aged father or mother, why, ‘let the Church ... take care of them and provide for them.’
-It is a disgrace to every man and woman that has sense enough to live, not to take care of their own relatives, their own poor, and plan for them.”
-(Journal of Discourses, 8:145.)
+If one has an aged sister who cannot maintain herself, he passes her over to the Church; or if an aged father or mother, why, ‘let the Church … take care of them and provide for them.’
+It is a disgrace to every man and woman that has sense enough to live, not to take care of their own relatives, their own poor, and plan for them.” (*Journal of Discourses,* 8:145.)

 Fearing that we may have strayed from some of the basic moorings, I would like to quote from the welfare handbook some of us used as bishops over twenty years ago:

-“Aid from Relatives:
+“*Aid from Relatives:*

-“Obviously no person should become a charge upon the public [or the Church] when his relatives are able to care for him.
+“Obviously no person should become a charge upon the public \[or the Church\] when his relatives are able to care for him.
 Every consideration of kinship, of justice and fairness, of the common good, and even of humanity itself, requires this.”
-Then listen to these words: “Where Church relatives, financially competent to take care of their kin, refuse to do so, the matter should be reported to the bishop of the ward in which such relatives reside.”
-(Welfare Plan of The Church of Jesus Christ of Latter-day Saints, Handbook of Instructions, 1969, p.
+Then listen to these words: “Where Church relatives, financially competent to take care of their kin, refuse to do so, the matter should be reported to the bishop of the ward in which such relatives reside.” (*Welfare Plan of The Church of Jesus Christ of Latter-day Saints,* Handbook of Instructions, 1969, p.
 4.)

-And then the handbook repeats the instruction of the Apostle Paul to Timothy: “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.”
-(1 Tim.
-5:8.)
+And then the handbook repeats the instruction of the Apostle Paul to Timothy: “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.” ([[1 Timothy 5.8|1 Tim.
+5:8]].)

 Perhaps we should clarify what it means to provide for our own.
 How do we do it?
 Does it mean money and other physical things only?
 Are there unmet needs that money cannot buy?